Oliv4945/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 After the task succeeds, go to **Certificate Manager**, find the new certificate, and copy its ARN.
 Back in CloudFormation, update the stacks for templates `3-2-load-balancer-rules` and `5-7a-certs-le`, and paste that certificate ARN.

-> Note: If the ECS Task has been run multiple times for some reason and there are multiple certificates in ACM, then check the Task Logs for the correct ARN.
+> If the ECS Task has been run multiple times for some reason and there are multiple certificates in ACM, then check the Task Logs for the correct ARN.

 To automatically renew the certificate from Let's Encrypt, we'll now deploy template `5-7b-ecs-certbot-scheduled-task`.